Concrete Problem Signs

 There are several warning signs that can indicate you need to lift an element of the concrete.
-Even if you’re not very well versed in concrete sinking or lifting, these warning signs tend to be relatively easy for just about anyone to watch out for.
+Even if you’re not very well versed in concrete sinking or lifting, these warning signs tend to be relatively easy to watch out for.

 Cracks in your concrete are probably the most obvious sign that you’re having problems.
 When you have cracks in your concrete, it’s almost always because the concrete has too much weight that it’s trying to support.
 That means you need to lift whichever area doesn’t have enough structural stability.

 Of course, it’s important to note that concrete cracks can come from a variety of sources, which means that just adding polyurethane foam injections won’t necessarily fix the problem.
 Even if polyurethane foam injections are part of the concrete lifting process, it’s important to have an expert come in and assess what’s causing the concrete problems.